HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

   )
 }}

-According to Mobstead's analysis, the most common categories are "Business & Industrial", "Arts & Entertainment", and "Home & Garden".This seems to correlate with [last year's analysis of the "category" web manifest property](../2020/pwa#top-manifest-categories), where the top three values were "shopping", "business" and "entertainment".
+According to Mobsted's analysis, the most common categories are "Business & Industrial", "Arts & Entertainment", and "Home & Garden".This seems to correlate with [last year's analysis of the "category" web manifest property](../2020/pwa#top-manifest-categories), where the top three values were "shopping", "business" and "entertainment".

 ## Lighthouse insights

 In the <a hreflang="en" href="#">manifest properties section</a> we mentioned the <a hreflang="en" href="https://web.dev/installable-manifest/">installability requirements</a> that Lighthouse has on web app manifest files.
 Lighthouse also provides checks for other aspects that make a PWA.
-It should be noted that the HTTP Archive currently only runs the Lighthouse tests as part of it's mobile crawl, as noted in our <a hreflang="en" href="../methodology">Methodology</a>.
+It should be noted that the HTTP Archive currently only runs the Lighthouse tests as part of its mobile crawl, as noted in our <a hreflang="en" href="../methodology">Methodology</a>.

 The following chart shows the percentage of sites that pass each criteria, where "PWA sites" contains stats for sites that have a service worker and a manifest, "All sites" contains data for all the totality sites: